matthiasak/radial-menu/main-article.md

 ### Final thoughts:

-We have covered several sections of code for this UI.
-Through some calculated styling and event handling, we managed to create an interface pattern that is quite reusable and an approach that reaps the benefits of the following:
+Through some strategic approaches, we managed to create a reusable interface pattern that reaps the benefits of the following:

 - **Context-aware design**